THE IRISH ORDER of THELEMA

 They also have a responsibility to represent the views of any member of the Order who wishes to express dissent with regard to the activities of the order as a whole, or the National Sovereign individually.

-Should it ever prove necessary they are obligated to call upon the members of the council of the lodges and the National council to depose a National Sovereign, following the procedures presented at their appointment.
+Should it ever prove necessary they are obligated to call upon the members of the council of Groves the National council to depose a National Sovereign, following the procedures presented at their appointment.

 Maintaining accurate financial records.

 Collecting fees and dues, approving expenditure and the issue of grants and expenses.